 Everything that could possibly go wrong did go wrong.
 The sand-shale sequence through which we were drilling was unconsolidated, the drilling fast and the hole soon crooked.
-Well bores are never truly vertical because the drill bit rotates causing the pipe to corkscrew.
+Well, bores are never truly vertical because the drill bit rotates causing the pipe to corkscrew.
 A dogleg sometimes occurs that results in the borehole changing direction abruptly.
-This was the case in our well and it created worlds of problems every time the crews made a bit trip.
+This was the case in our well, and it created worlds of problems every time the crew made a bit trip.

-My fellow mudloggers and I only worked when the well was actually turning to the right.
+My fellow mudloggers and I only worked when the drill bit was actually turning to the right.
 Two drilling superintendents had already been relieved of duty because of problems on the well.
 The new superintendent decided to try to fix the drilling problem before he became number three.

-When dealing with problems encountered miles below the earth’s surface, it is impossible to estimate the time it might take to correct the problem.
+When dealing with problems encountered miles below the earth’s surface, it’s hard to estimate the time it might take to correct the problem.
 Because of this, the company placed Jack, Art and me on stand-by.
-This was okay with us because the company paid us and we did not have to work for it.
+This was okay with us because the company paid us and we didn’t have to work for it.

-The quick fix to the drilling problem did not occur and by the third day, the three of us were tired of hanging around Weslaco.
-We decided to take a field trip to South Padre Island for a little fun in the sun.
+The quick fix to the drilling problem didn’t occur.
+By the third day, the three of us were tired of hanging around Weslaco and decided to take a field trip to South Padre Island for a little fun in the sun.
 After icing down several six packs of beer, we headed for the beach.
 By the time we reached sun and sand, we were all “two sheets to the wind,” as they say.

-Jack was the senior man but he was only about thirty.
-What bad habits that Art and I did not already possess, we learned from Jack.
+Jack was the senior man, but he was only about thirty.
+What bad habits that Art and I didn’t already possess, we learned from Jack.
 Art and I worked on the beer while Jack had a bottle of Jack Daniel’s that he tippled straight from the bottle.
 Jack was smart enough to let Art drive while he sat in the front seat giving us directions from a tattered Texas road map.

 South Padre Island is a barrier bar that parallels the Texas Gulf coast and stretches for miles and miles.
-We were looking for a beach with lots of gorgeous and scantily clad females but after miles of driving, we continued to see only bare sand.
+We were looking for a beach with lots of gorgeous and scantily clad females.
+After miles of driving, we’d only seen bare sand.
 Art finally spotted some people sunning on the beach and frolicking in the surf.

 “I don’t see a road,” he said.

-“There are no trees or ditches,” Jack said.
+“There aren’t any trees or ditches,” Jack said.
 “Just cut cross country.”

 This seemed like a perfectly good idea to both Art and me.
-It was not.
-Within fifty feet, we were stuck up to the hubs in sand and thirty minutes of effort beneath hot Texas sun failed to extricate us.
+It wasn’t.
+Within fifty feet, we were stuck up to the hubs in the sand.
+Thirty minutes of drunken effort beneath hot Texas sun failed to extricate us.